Here, We're Huskies.

 Academics and Instruction

 - Classes are being provided in a range of formats including in-person, online, and a combination of the two formats to allow the University to prioritize both safety and the UConn educational experience.
+Learn more about the course modalities being offered for spring 2021 on the Provost’s website.

 - The capacity of classrooms has been reduced to allow for appropriate social distancing.